niclad/eece5644/homework-4/problem-1/README.md

 ## Current state (2019-11-10):

 - [X] K-means works for plane
-   - Takes ~20 seconds
+- [X] K-means works for bird

+This takes about 36 seconds (for just k-means).
+Tested with Matlab's k-means with similar results.

 ## To-do:

-- [ ] K-means for bird
-   - Should be similar process as plane, just for bird (i.e. easy to implement)
 - [ ] Fix old GMM
 - [ ] Get GMM working to cluster data